sjanahan/recipes/recipes/parotta.md

 1. Mix dry ingredients (flour, baking powder, and salt) with ghee and oil
 1. Add warm water
 1. Knead for 10 minutes
-1. Create uniform balls (by balling it on itself to create a clean skin) by weight
+1. Create uniform balls (by stretching it on itself to create a clean skin) by weight
 1. Submerge balls in oil
 1. Flatten on counter until see through
     * Don't worry if it tears a bit